 MHCH LOCAL ADVOCACY

-Initially we were Affordable Housing Action, then Pasadena Affordable Housing Group (PAHG), and now we are GPAHG, the Greater Pasadena Affordable Housing Group.
-We advocate for the production and preservation of quality, appropriate affordable housing with priority on the most vulnerable populations of low and no-income residents, and the dispersal of this housing throughout the city.
+Initially we were Affordable Housing Action, then Pasadena Affordable Housing Group (PAHG), and now we are MHCH, Making Housing and Community Happen We advocate for the production and preservation of quality, appropriate affordable housing with priority on the most vulnerable populations of low and no-income residents, and the dispersal of this housing throughout the city.

 We have monthly housing justice forums, subcommittees and one-on-one meetings with elected officials.
 We do research on specific housing policies, decide our positions, then plan and execute our strategy on how to pass these policies.
 We have had many wins since we began in the mid-90s.
 We have strengthened Pasadena’s Tenant Protection Ordinance, prevented criminalization of our homeless neighbors, increased production of affordable housing by 527 units by passing an inclusionary housing ordinance—like a biblical tithe with 15% of all new housing set aside as affordable.
 (In October 2018, We have also fostered significant structural changes, such the creation of a City Housing Department.